THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Personal Growth and Continuous Improvement

 Despite being highly educated, Gandhi never stopped learning.
-He welcomed constructive criticism and looked to support his personal growth through self-awareness and introspection.
-We know about his introspective exercises due to a journal he kept, in which he documented his moral dilemmas and struggles.
+He welcomed constructive criticism and sought to support his personal growth through self-awareness and introspection.
+We know about his introspective exercises because of a journal he kept that documented his moral dilemmas and struggles.

 Some other measures Gandhi took to foster his continuous personal growth were:

-• Truth-experiments.
+- Truth-experiments.
 Gandhi perceived his life as a series of “experiments with truth.”
-He constantly tested his commitment to his principles, as well as his physical limits through fasting.
+He constantly tested his commitment to his principles and his physical limits through fasting.

-Gandhi’s trademark leadership principle of nonviolence is a result of his contact with racism and social strife in South Africa.
+Gandhi’s trademark leadership principle of nonviolence results from his encounters with racism and social strife in South Africa.
 In 1893, Gandhi traveled by train in the country, having purchased a first-class ticket.
-Despite that, he was racially profiled and thrown off the train as a result.
-The incident shook him to his core.
-Instead of anger, however, it unleashed a resolute desire in him to effect change.
+Despite that, he was racially profiled and thrown off the train.
+The incident shook him to his core, but instead of anger, it unleashed his resolute desire to effect change.

 As a leadership coaching professional, I understand the value and necessity of personal growth through continuous introspection.
 Like Gandhi, I engage in truth experiments and live by the leadership principles I preach.